Ideas-on-Stage/ideasonstage.com/content/news/2019-05-16-a-new-cure-for-medical-conferences.en.md

 author = "Phil Waknell"
 banner = "/img/news/image_preview.png"
 +++
 _Most conferences are fairly boring.
 Even well-known tech conferences fail to engage their audiences all the time:_ [_Pierre Morsa’s article about CES_](https://www.ideasonstage.com/news/2019/01/15/2019-01-14-i-presented-at-ces-and-all-i-got-was-a-bunch-of-ungrateful-tweets/)_.
 But medical conferences can be among the worst.
-Ideas on Stage announces a new partnership with Doctors 2.0 & You to take medical events to the next level._
+Check out this quick interview between Ideas on Stage, new partners with Doctors 2.0 & You, and Denise Silber to find out how to take medical (and other) events to the next level._

 ![](/img/news/image_preview.png)